AditiGawande4/EduTech-Solutions-Q-A-System/README.md

 ![Alt Text](./EduTech.jpg)
 ## Overview

 This project implements an advanced Question and Answer (Q&A) system using Google's Generative AI capabilities through Langchain.
-Here we have used the FAQ dataset of an online education platform specializing in data science courses and bootcamps.
-The solution significantly reduces staff time spent on answering repetitive questions found in the FAQ dataset.
+Here we have used the FAQ dataset of a made up online education platform EduTech specializing in data science courses and bootcamps.
+The solution significantly will reduce staff time spent on answering repetitive questions found in the FAQ dataset.
 This efficiency allows staff to focus on addressing unique inquiries or other user concerns beyond the scope of set of question in the dataset.
 This solution can be used by any organization for their custom dataset of queries.

 ### Project Highlights